adfinis/adsy-trainings/Docker_Workshop/2001_basics/modul_basics_2001_01_slides.md

 docker run hello-world
 ```

-This will automatically pull the image **hello-world:latest** in the background if it is not found locally
+This pulls the image **hello-world:latest** if it isn't found locally

 ## Run commands in a container